More than 500 people fell sick aboard two Royal Caribbean cruises

-Two recent Royal Caribbean cruises saw more than 500 people become sick after outbreaks of stomach-related illnesses, causing five people to be hospitalized in one case.
+Two recent Royal Caribbean cruises saw more than 500 on board become sick after outbreaks of stomach-related illnesses, leading five people to be hospitalized in one of the cases.

 After departing Dec.
 11 from Port Everglades in Florida, 332 of the 5,547 guests aboard the Independence of the Seas became sick with gastrointestinal illness, a spokesperson told NBC News.